tigerlotuz/Chocolate/README.md

+#Project Chocolate
-This is my second schoolproject in HTML and CSS.
+This is my second school project in HTML and CSS.